angular/angular/aio/content/guide/change-detection-skipping-subtrees.md

 ## New inputs to component with OnPush

-Angular will run change detection within a child component with `OnPush` setting an input property as result of a template binding.
+Angular will run change detection within a child component with `OnPush` when setting an input property as result of a template binding.

 For example, in the diagram below, `AppComponent` passes a new input to `MainComponent`, which has `OnPush`.
 Angular will run change detection in `MainComponent` but will not run change detection in `LoginComponent`, which also has `OnPush`, unless it receives new inputs as well.